modmore/docs/en/02_ContentBlocks/v1.x/05_Input_Types/Dropdown.md

 Use the `@SNIPPET` binding to dynamically fill the dropdown with the output from a snippet.
 The snippet can either return the options as a JSON encoded array, or as a line break (`\n`) separated plain text list with any of the above formats.
 See the section below for more information.

 These formats can be mixed and matched as needed.
 The official recommendation is to use the `value==Displayed Value` format predominantly.

+**Important:** Do not use empty values, except for a first option if you must.
+ContentBlocks **does not differentiate** between when an empty value was selected, and when no value is set yet, which means that empty values cause ContentBlocks to always fall back to the default value.
+If you have an empty value that is not the first value, that means it will never be pre-selected.
+(This may change in 2.0.)

 ### Dynamic options with @SNIPPET